NikLeberg/cosim_jtag/README.md

     srst => open  -- optional
   );
 ```

+> [!NOTE]
+> Currently, only a single instance of the `cosim_jtag` entity is supported.
+If you require multiple simulated JTAG _connectors_ then, first, I want to see your use-case, seems pretty cool, second, open an issue.
+It will not be that hard to implement but complicate things a bit.

 After also analyzing your own VHDL sources, elaborate your toplevel (assuming here file `tb.vhd` with toplevel `tb`).
 This process is simulator specific.
 For example with ghdl: